-Waste is often illegally sent to developing countries in a black market estimated to be worth £14 billion a year worldwide.
-There, it is often burned, releasing toxic fumes, or buried in landfill.
+Instead of being collected, WEEE Waste is often illegally sent to developing countries in a black market estimated to be worth £14 billion a year worldwide.
+There, it is frequently burned, releasing toxic fumes, or buried in a landfill.
 Read more about the threat from illegally handled e-waste here.

 Why is so much electronic waste produced?

 Many electronic gadgets have a built-in obsolescence.
 In other words, they are created with a view to being obsolete within a few years.

 This happens because technology is changing at a fast pace, and new innovations are constantly being brought into the marketplace.